uiuc-mcs/uiuc-mcs/README.md

 ## License

-This project uses the following license: [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.html).
+This project is licensed under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.html).